 Rules for Using BU Space

 - All space on campus must be reserved through the proper office.
-Don’t worry, an Event Consultant can assist you in this process.
-The vast majority of spaces are booked through SAO with the support of the Reservations Office.
+Don’t worry, an Event Consultant can assist your club secretary in this process.

 - Academic space may be used by student organizations in accordance with policies regarding those particular rooms and/or buildings.
 First priority on academic space will always be given to academic needs (i.e., classes).
-Academic space, with the exception of lounge space, is reserved through SAO via OrgSync.
+Rehearsals and practices may not take place in classrooms until after 9pm.

 - Designated bulletin boards are provided in each facility.
 Nothing may be affixed to walls, doors, or windows of University facilities using tape, tacks, staples, or any other adhesives.
 There is a $50 fine for EACH affixed item.